1.1. If the Supplier:

 Services means the services to be provided by the Supplier under this Agreement as generally described in a Purchase Order and includes the Deliverables.

-Specification means the specifications for the Goods set out in a Purchase Order.
+Specification means the specifications of the Goods and/or Services set out in a Purchase Order.

 Supplier means the person supplying the Goods and/or Services as set out in the Purchase Order.

-For over 90 years, NRMA has been a voice for our members on things that are important: whether it is speaking out for Motorists, helping in the Community or supporting a greener future.
+For over 100 years, NRMA has been a voice for our Members on things that are important: whether it is speaking out for Motorists, helping in the Community or supporting a greener future.

 We will consider these principles in our selection of suppliers and will actively work with our suppliers to ensure compliance with these principles across the Supply Chain.

 NRMA Suppliers must comply to all federal Acts with specific and precise detail to those listed below: